Constipation in Newborn

 ● Frequent soiling

 In many cases, babies are constipated when adjusting to a new diet.
 And it is only a matter of time before their digestive tracts develop to handle solid food or formula.
 But, you can try various remedies, which are safe, and helps ease constipation safely while providing your baby with the much-needed relief.
+Here are some home remedies for newborn constipation.

 Foods that ease constipation: